cosock/cosock-book/src/06-internals.md

         -- only reduce remaining_recv if it is a number if remaining_recv then
           remaining_recv = remaining_recv - #full
-          -- returning the updated remaining recieve
+          -- returning the updated remaining receive
           return remaining_recv
         end
         -- otherwise we return the pattern provided to input